irohan98/Smart-Trash-Bin/README.md

 Please refer to the code and make appropriate changes to your circuit and also check out the [blink app documentation](https://docs.blynk.cc/) to set up the mobile interface for the above project

 ## Conclusion
 A proper waste management system is important for the development of any country.
-For a populated country like India, waste management is an important concern.
-We are trying to give an effective solution to the waste management issue through this project.
+For a populated country like India, waste management is an issue of importance.
+We are trying to give an effective solution to the waste management problem through this project.